-Why did you decide you wanted to photograph at Guantánamo Bay?
+Why did you decide to photograph at Guantánamo Bay?

-How difficult was to get access to Guantanamo and how did the limited freedom affect the execution of your images?
+How difficult was it to get access to Guantánamo and how did the limited freedom affect the execution of your images?

-In the series of Gitmo at Home, Gitmo at Play, there is this image (just above) which shows all these drinks, sodas and beers, framed by two of the biggest and competitive America’s soda brands and on top by the navy and marines words, this made me think it could have been taken anywhere in the States.
+In the series of Gitmo at Home, Gitmo at Play, there is this image (just above) which shows all these drinks, sodas and beers, framed by two of the biggest and most competitive soda brands.
+This made me think it could have been taken anywhere in the States.
 Can you talk about this image.
 What are your thoughts behind it?

-The first exhibition I have planned is for the Centre de la Photographie in Geneva, from April to June 2017.
+The first exhibition I have planned is for the Centre de la Photographie in Geneva.
 I hope to tour the exhibition across the United States and Europe, in both fine-art and educational venues.
-At each site I will give a community lecture in hopes of inspiring audiences to ask new questions about our assumptions and fears, and the human experience of those caught up in the “War on Terror.”
+At each site I will give a community lecture in the hope of inspiring audiences to ask new questions about our assumptions and fears, and the human experience of those caught up in the “War on Terror.”
 Ultimately, we have the power to choose whether our actions will live up to our ideals.